ilg-physics-ucsb/remoteLabs/README.md

 ```bash
 sudo raspi-config
 ```
-This will open a colorful window that you can use the arrow keys and enter to navigate.
+This will open a colorful window that you can navigate using the tab, enter and arrow keys.

 Start by changing your password to something that you will remember.
-Just press Enter on yoru keyboard.
+(Just press Enter on your keyboard.)

 Then arrow down to "5 Interfacing Options"

-You will want to do a few things int hat window, but each down you make a selection it kicks you back out to the main screen.
-Just go back to interfacing options.
+You will want to do a few things in that window, but be aware that each time you make a selection it kicks you back out to the main screen and you have to go back to "5 Interfacing Options".

-- Make sure the SSH is eneabled.
+- Make sure the SSH is enabled.
 - Then enable Remote GPIO

-Finally arrow down to update and hit Enter.
+Finally arrow down to "8 Update" and hit Enter.

 ### Installing Dependencies

-The remote labs needs some programs to be installed before it can run.
-Mostly UV4L, but a couple of other things as well.
+The remote lab software needs some programs installed in order to run.

-Start by running the commands
+Start by updating the package manager and upgrading all the elements therein by running the commands
 ```bash
 sudo apt update
 sudo apt upgrade
 ```

-Once that is done want to follow the (UV4l ARM Installation)[https://www.linux-projects.org/uv4l/installation/].
+Once that is done, follow the (UV4l ARM Installation)[https://www.linux-projects.org/uv4l/installation/].

 The summary of commands is the following.
 First run
 ```bash